 As a choice of lizard substrate, paper towels, peat moss and/or medium grade orchid bark (to prevent accidental ingestion).
 They live amongst leaf litter in their natural environment so that may also be used instead of or in conjunction with other substrates.

 Reptile Heating & Lighting for the Madagascar Ground Gecko

 A temperature range of the 77F to lower 88F during the day works best with the Madagascar Ground gecko.
 Temperature can drop into the low 70Fs at night.
 If you need to provide heat to your terrarium to reach the proper temperature several options are available.
 Infrared or low wattage incandescent lighting are good choices to increase temperature as are UTHs (under tank heaters).

 UVB lighting is optional as a diet providing proper vitamin supplementation (ask your breeder what is recommended) makes it unnecessary to maintain your Madagascar gecko’s health.
-Florescent lighting may be used for live plants in the terrarium.
+Fluorescent lighting may be used for live plants in the terrarium.
 A proper reptile light fixture will be required depending on which light you choose.
 Lights should be turned off at night (a reptile timer will make this easier).